You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 Remote Server Development

-Connect to a remote server and start a persistent session:
+Connect to a remote server and start a session:

 ssh user@server